-Below are several copy-pastable short bios, along with usable photos of myself.
+Below are several short bios you can copy-paste, along with usable photos of myself.
 Feel free to use the bios in their entirety, or to edit or excerpt them to fit your needs.

 General, Scholarship First, slightly whimsical (280 words):